nidstigator/uncertainty_com_modelling/README.md

-# A Neural Circuit Model of Uncertainty and Change-of-Mind
+# A Neural circuit model of uncertainty and change-of-mind

 Decision-making is often accompanied by a degree of confidence on whether a choice is correct.
 Decision uncertainty, or lack in confidence, may lead to change-of-mind.
 Studies have identified the behavioural characteristics associated with decision confidence or change-of-mind, and their neural correlates.
 Although several theoretical accounts have been proposed, there is no neural model that can compute decision uncertainty and explain its effects on change-of-mind.
 We propose a neuronal circuit model that computes decision uncertainty while accounting for a variety of behavioural and neural data of decision confidence and change-of-mind, including testable model predictions.
 Our theoretical analysis suggests that change-of-mind occurs due to the presence of a transient uncertainty-induced choice-neutral stable-steady state and noisy fluctuation within the neuronal network.
 Our distributed network model indicates that the neural basis of change-of-mind is more distinctively identified in motor-based neurons.
 Overall, our model provides a framework that unifies decision confidence and change-of-mind.

-## Getting Started
+## Getting started

 These instructions will get you a copy of the source code up and running on your local machine for the purpose of reproducing the results outlined in our main manuscript and supplementary information.